 The flight time between Ho Chi Minh City and Phnom Penh is just 50 minutes.
-However, if you include the time you need to travel to and from the airport and the time you need to be there in advance to check-in, it almost equals out to the same amount of time as riding on a bus.
+However, if you include the time you need to travel to and from the airport and the time you need to be there in advance to check in, it almost equals the same amount of time as riding on a bus.

 Flights usually start at $110 USD for a direct one-way flight.
 We prefer the website Skyscanner.com for comparing flights and finding the best deals.